steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

 The encoder and decoder types define a nested type called the ``factory``.
 Using the factory we can configure and build encoders and decoders.
-We instantiate the factory using chosen number of symbols and symbol size.
-Invoking the ``build()`` function will return a smart-pointer to a new encoder or decoder.
-In C++ a smart-pointer is one which behaves just like a normal pointer, but which will delete the object when there are no more references to it.
-Typically the factory type used is a *pooled* factory which means that when an encoder or decoder is about to be deleted instead they will be returned to a memory pool for reuse.
-The next call to build will then return one of the reused encoders/decoders.
-This type of memory management increases performance by reducing the number of memory allocations.
+We instantiate the factory using the chosen parameters.
+Invoking the ``build()`` function will return a C++ shared pointer to a new encoder or decoder.
+A shared pointer behaves like a normal pointer, but it will delete the object when there are no more references to it.

 Before the encoding and decoding of data can begin, two buffers are needed.